 Speech-language pathologists (informally known as speech therapists) evaluate and treat children who have problems with communication or swallowing.

-Children should typically be seen by a speech pathologist if they have been diagnosed with a condition that may affect speech and language development, or if the parent has concerns that their child is not developing speech at a rate that is similar to his or her peers.
+Children should typically be seen by a speech pathologist if they have been diagnosed with a condition that may affect speech and language development (such as Down Syndrome), or if the parent has concerns that their child is not developing speech at a rate that is similar to his or her peers.

-Speech pathologists typically use age-appropriate play activities to stimulate language development.
-The therapist may also model correct pronunciation and use repetition exercises to build speech and language skills.
+Speech therapists typically use age-appropriate play activities to stimulate language development.
+The therapist may also model correct pronunciation of target sounds and use repetition to build speech and language skills.

 Overcoming a speech or language delay takes time and effort, so parental involvement is crucial to a child's progress in therapy.
 Families are directly involved in setting goals, working with the child in therapy sessions, and continuing therapy at home.